Akhil-Atyam/FTCcodeSY2024/readme.md

     Flywheel, intended to launch cylindrical objects or balls.
 NOT FOR STABILIZATION.
     Drive Train, uses ratios and SDK cutoffs to make true mecanum drive.
     Run Robot, source of all control.
+    Libraries are not included in this, I tried to export all my files into a zip folder as you can see, but it doesnt work that well so I individually uploaded       them.
     Thanks for reading, Akhil Atyam.